 Common Triggers Include:

-Researchers on PubMed Central in their review of college student’s mental health, confirm that academic stress is the strongest predictor of psychological distress in undergraduates.
+Barbayannis et al., (2022) in their review of college student’s mental health, confirm that academic stress is the strongest predictor of psychological distress among undergraduate students.

 1. Create a Simple Daily Routine

 Your day feels easier when it has a rhythm.
-You do not need to follow a strict schedule.
-But a little structure can help your mind feel calm.
+Not necessarily following a strict schedule.
+But a little structure can help your mind stay calm.

 Try this: